 Connect your entryway intercom directly to the internet

 If your front door intercom requires an internet connection, we recommend connecting it directly to the internet with an ethernet cable.
 This way, you won’t have to rely on WiFi or cellular (4G or 5G) technologies to power your apartment intercom system.

 Wireless internet connections may seem simpler at first glance.
 But in reality, they are more prone to outages.
 If your entryway intercom is wired directly to the internet and the door it controls, a poor WiFi signal or a cellular data cap won’t interrupt property access.
 Residents will continue to enjoy the wired system’s reliability, and guests will get an excellent first impression of your property.

 The benefits of an intercom with a wired internet connection include:

 - Reduced connectivity issues

-What’s more, modern apartment video intercom systems now offer video calling, smartphone-based access, and other useful technologies.
+What’s more, modern wireless video intercom systems with door release now offer video calling, smartphone-based access, and other useful technologies.
 These features require additional bandwidth and a stable internet connection to ensure a seamless and frustration-free experience for both residents and visitors.